zedlopez/ifm/Examples/ProvenanceUnknown.md

 The hovercraft is in Zeta Proximan Dig Field.

 Zeta Proximan Dig Field is a room.
 "During the day, the field is massed with sweating native workers, overseers, and officials from central command.
-Now the spades, trowels, brushes, metal detectors, ground probes, plumb lines, and sighting tripods have been laid aside.line-so-blankAll that remains are the trenches and the fine grey dust that blows slowly across them; the moonlight; and the just-emerging outlines of an ancient and alien wall."
+Now the spades, trowels, brushes, metal detectors, ground probes, plumb lines, and sighting tripods have been laid aside.

+All that remains are the trenches and the fine grey dust that blows slowly across them; the moonlight; and the just-emerging outlines of an ancient and alien wall."

 The Hover-Road is west of the Dig Field.
 "A long road hastily laid down, stretching east to west, from the dig site toward the safety of the city."